 The club’s reputation means it attracts artists who would not normally play in small venues (see archive), with musical styles ranging from traditional to contemporary folk, blues, bluegrass, ballads, instrumental, a cappella, comedy, and country and western to a smattering of jazz, pop and acoustic rock.
 It pays to ditch your preconceptions about “folk” music and come along every week.
 Sign up to our email list (just send an email to email@example.com) and receive a weekly reminder of what’s on, plus news of late changes to the schedule (see below).

 The club aims to run on a break-even basis, with entrance fees going to the guest artists after essential costs have been covered.
 The usual entry price is between £8 and £12, with a £1 or £2 discount for members.
 Club membership costs only £4 a year.

-The club operates a “pay-at-the-door” system: advance tickets only go on sale when the club suspects demand for seats will outstrip capacity.
+The club operates a “pay-at-the-door” system: advance tickets only go on sale when the club suspects demand for seats will outstrip capacity, with paid-up members being given advance notice.
 Ticketed events will be clearly marked on the club website, in emails, and announced at the club’s events.